What can we help you with?

 Detailed Guide on Setting up Dialogflow – Artificial Intelligence Based NLP, Optimized for the Google Assistant and Chatbot Development

 This tutorial explains how you can set up Dialogflow, an Artificial Intelligence Based Natural Language Processing (NLP) tool for building automated conversational actions.
-Dialogflow helps you to build Actions, Skills, bots, and apps for the Google Assistant, Alexa, Cortana, Facebook Messenger, and other platforms your users are on.
+Dialogflow helps you to build Actions, Skills, bots, and apps for Google Assistant, Alexa, Cortana, Facebook Messenger, and other platforms your users are on.
 This article demonstrates the functionality using the WordPress live chat software (WSChat) we have built by integrating it into Dialogflow.

 Google’s Dialogflow is to generate automated chat responses based on customer queries with the integration of Artificial Intelligence.
-Sometimes you need to simply answer their queries, provide images, documents or videos based on the questions to solve the problem facing your customers.
+Sometimes you need to simply answer their queries, and provide images, documents, or videos based on the questions to solve the problem facing your customers.
 All these can be configured to reply automatically based on the query of customers.

 Getting Started with Dialogflow